Columbus, Mississippi: Civil War and aftermath

 During the American Civil War, Columbus was a hospital town.
 Its arsenal manufactured gunpowder, handguns and a few cannons.
 Because of this, the Union ordered the invasion of Columbus, but was stopped by Confederate General Nathan Bedford Forrest.
 This is substantiated in the book The Battle of West Point: Confederate Triumph at Ellis Bridge by John McBride.
 Many of the casualties from the Battle of Shiloh were brought to Columbus.
 Thousands were eventually buried in the town's Friendship Cemetery.

 One of the hospitals was located at Annunciation Catholic Church, built in 1863 and still operating in the 21st century.
 The decision of a group of ladies to decorate the Union and Confederate graves with flowers together on April 25, 1866, is an early example of what became known as Memorial Day.
 A poet, Francis Miles Finch, read about it in the New York newspapers and commemorated the occasion with the poem "The Blue and the Grey".
 Bellware and Gardiner noted this observance of the holiday in The Genesis of the Memorial Day Holiday in America (2014).
 They recognized the events in Columbus as the earliest manifestation of an annual spring holiday to decorate the grave of Southern soldiers.
 While the call was to celebrate on April 26, several newspapers reported that the day was the 25th, in error.

 As a result of Forrest preventing the Union Army from reaching Columbus, its antebellum homes were spared from being burned or destroyed, making its collection second only to Natchez as the most extensive in Mississippi.
 These antebellum homes may be toured during the annual Pilgrimage, in which the Columbus residences open their homes to tourists from around the country.

 When Union troops approached Jackson, the state capital was briefly moved to Columbus before moving to a more permanent home in Macon.

 During the war, Columbus attorney Jacob H. Sharp served as a brigadier general in the Confederate Army.
 After the war, he owned the Columbus Independent newspaper.
 He was elected to two terms in the State House, serving four years representing the district in the Mississippi House of Representatives.

 WPA mural

-The mural Out of the Soil was completed in 1939 for the Columbus post office by WPA Section of Painting and Sculpture artist Bealah Betterworth.
+The mural Out of the Soil was completed in 1939 for the Columbus post office by WPA Section of Painting and Sculpture artist Beulah Bettersworth.
 Murals were produced from 1934 to 1943 in the United States through "the Section" of the U.S. Treasury Department.